WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Yini-He/Weekly-Meetings.md

 * helped MMY（a Master student in the University of York）for her Master's study plan
 * helped YY（a Phd in Chinese Academy of Sciences）design a task fMRI experiment and modified his Eprime procedure

+KW: Very cool!

 #### Who helped you this week?

 * YY helped me to debug when I tryied to analyze data using python
+  * KW: Fun times - good luck!

 #### What did you achieve?

 * finished a whole online course for Numpy and Pandas
-* Analyze a previous data using Python completely（This is my first attempt）
+* Analyze a previous data using Python completely（This is my first attempt)
-* made a brief presentation for our RR in lab meeting(Super thanks for all the questions and suggestions in lab meeting)
+* made a brief presentation for our RR in lab meeting (Super thanks for all the questions and suggestions in lab meeting)
 * Continuous work for RR

 #### What did you struggle with?